cujoai/nflua/doc/nf.md

 Returns a [memory](https://github.com/cujoai/lua-memory/) object which references the frame part of the packet (L1 header).
 When the packet is closed the memory object becomes empty and stop referencing the packet.

-### `mem = packet:payload()`

-Returns a [memory](https://github.com/cujoai/lua-memory/) object which references the payload part of the packet (starting from L2 header).
-When the packet is closed the memory object becomes empty and stop referencing the packet.

 ### `packet:send([payload])`

 Send the packet through the network and then closes it, thus it cannot be sent again.